rachelliu356/KARS/README.md

 # KARS
-A speaking solution for the hard of hearing and speech impaired.
+Your own virtual speech coach.
-Building off of Boson AI's Audio processing software, this program aids the deaf and hard of hearning in learning to speak by listening to users, giving speaking practice, and providing feedback on pronunciation in a visual format. (maybe teach ipa?)
+Building off of Boson AI's Audio processing software, this program aids the deaf, hard of hearning, or anyone learning a new language in learning to speak by listening to users, giving speaking practice, and providing feedback on pronunciation in a visual format. (maybe teach ipa?)

 Installation Instructions: